2018ik/2018ik.github.io/_wiki/law.markdown

 Now man is in another situation - his soul has become independent of God, and has become the self.
 The Satanic life and nature caused man to become flesh, and his whole being has become deadened.
 Man himself has become a constitution of flesh.

 Yet, fallen man did not know himself and strived to do good to improve himself (Exo.
 19:8).
 Man's inclination was to keep the law, and to do good.
 This is also the condition of fallen men today (Rom.
 7).

+In the New Testament, Christ's coming is the end of man's obligation to keep the law.
+Through His death and resurrection, no longer is man bound by law to the old man, but rather justified by faith that they may live to God (Gal.
+2:19-22).

 ## Curse